bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

 **Our CDTNet(sim) has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
 Welcome to visit and try ＼(^▽^)／**

-**This is the first paper focusing on high-resolution image harmonization.** We propose CDTNet to combine **pixel-to-pixel transformation** and **color-to-color transformation** coherently in an end-to-end framework.
+**This is the first paper focusing on high-resolution image harmonization.
+We divide image harmonization methods into pixel-to-pixel transformation and color-to-color transformation.** We propose CDTNet to combine these two coherently in an end-to-end framework.
 As shown in the image below, our CDTNet consists of a low-resolution generator for pixel-to-pixel transformation, a color mapping module for RGB-to-RGB transformation, and a refinement module to take advantage of both. **For efficiency, you can use CDTNet(sim) which only has color-to-color transformation.**

 <img src='examples/network.jpg' align="center" width=700>

+Note that CDTNet(sim) only supports global color transformation.
+To achieve local (spatially-variant) color transformation, you can refer to more recent works like [PCTNet](https://libcom.readthedocs.io/en/latest/image_harmonization.html).

 ## Getting Started